Shimushushushu/derivatives/README.md

 `<TeX-directory>/texmf-local/`, then run `texhash` to finish the installation.

 ## Disclaimer
-See LPPL-1.3c, and reach me by
+See LPPL-1.3c, or reach me by https://github.com/Shimushushushu/derivatives/issues/.